Writing a Letter To Your Future Self

 - What is your desired status of the areas of your life wheel at that time?
 Career/Business/Studies?
 Finances?
 Family?
 Friends?
 Love?
 Health?
 Spirituality?
 Recreation?
 Personal growth?
 Contribution?

-- Once you’re done, sign off your name with today’s date.
+- Once you’re done, sign off with your name and today’s date.

 - Safekeep your letter.